kcjengr/probe_basic/docs_src/source/stable_develop_branch_change.rst

-**5- you should see the temrinal run the update for QtPyVCP and Probe Basic**
+**5- You should see the terminal run the update for QtPyVCP and Probe Basic**